yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous Delivery.md

     -   Provisioning of Azure resources using Azure Resource Management (ARM) Templates.

-    -   Automated deployment of solution to development environment.
+    -   Automated deployment of the solution to the development environment.

     -   Execution of automated tests.

-    -   Manual approval process for promoting solution to test and ultimately production environments using deployment slots.
+    -   The manual approval process for promoting solutions to test and ultimately production environments using deployment slots.

     -   Automatic switching of deployment slots upon successful deployment conditions.